Andonome/lk/system/cronie.md

 start the cronie with

-> sudo systemctl start cronie
+> sudo Systemctl start cronie

 start a cron with